Research-Based

 Vitamin D3

-In this short clip, Patrick notes,
+In this short clip, Patrick explains,

 “Vitamin D can enter the nucleus of a cell.
 And that is where all your DNA is.
 It turns genes on, activates them, and turns other genes off and deactivates them in this, like, coordinated fashion.
 And these are genes that are important for everything from brain function…to immune function, and it’s why vitamin D plays such a critical role.”